geode-sdk/mods/README.md

+> ⚠️ Geode mods are now hosted on [our own server](https://github.com/geode-sdk/server)

 # Mods

 This is the public **Mods Index** for Geode.
 The mods listed here will show up on the in-game list as part of the Geode API, and users can download & install mods that appear here through that list.